ben-kemister/development-cheat-sheets/content/tools/kubernetes/resources/secrets.md

 ```text
 password
 ```
 Or in Linux (sh/bash) with:
 ```shell
 kubectl get secret my-generic-credentials -o jsonpath='{.data.password}' | base64 --decode
 ```

-### Secrets with dots in keys
+## Secrets with dots in keys

-If you have a secret where the value is held in a key that contains a dor `.` in the name, for example:
+If you have a secret where the value is held in a key that contains a dot `.` in the name, for example:
 ```yaml
 kind: Secret
 data: